blindpandas/bookworm/readme.md

 ## Development

-If you would like to contribute to *Bookworm's* development, please follow the following steps to prepare your environment:
+If you would like to contribute to *Bookworm's* development, please follow the following steps to get bookworm running on your computer:

 1. Make sure you are running Windows 7 or later, and you've installed Python 3.7 or a later version:
 2. Create a virtual environment: